I can't connect Round Robin to Zendesk. What should I check?

-An agent on behalf of which Round Robin operates must have access rights in Zendesk to the tickets you want assigned by Round Robin App.
+An agent on behalf of which Round Robin operates must have access rights in Zendesk to the tickets you want to be assigned by Round Robin App.
 The simplest way to achieve this is to give the agent "All tickets" access.

 The agent must also have access rights to the views, which you specify as a ticket source view for your queues.

-At some point Round Robin stopped connecting to the Zendesk.
+At some point, Round Robin stopped connecting to the Zendesk.
 What should I check?

-Usually it happens for two reasons:
+Usually, this happens for two reasons:

 - Zendesk security settings had been changed.
-In particular SSO authorization or IP restrictions had been turned on.
+In particular, SSO authorization or IP restrictions had been turned on.
 In this case please use this checklist for troubleshooting.